Guggenheim Baseball Management: Background and history

 In the late 1990s Rupert Murdoch's Fox Entertainment Group bought the Dodgers from the team's original owner, the O’Malley family.
-Fox in 2004 sold the team to Frank McCourt, a Boston real estate developer.
+Fox sold the team in 2004 to Frank McCourt, a Boston real estate developer.
 Bud Selig, Major League Baseball's commissioner at the time, later accused McCourt of saddling the Dodgers with debt and dipping into team funds to pay for personal expenses.

 In April 2011 MLB Commissioner Selig announced that MLB would be appointing a representative to oversee the day-to-day operations of the Dodgers.
 His statement said that he took that action because of his "deep concerns for the finances and operations" of the Dodgers.
 This event occurred shortly after an LA Times report that McCourt had obtained a personal loan from Fox to cover the team's payroll for April and May.
 McCourt vigorously disputed MLB's actions.
 Nevertheless, Selig appointed former diplomat and former Texas Rangers executive Tom Schieffer to oversee the Dodgers' finances.
 On June 27, the Dodgers filed for Chapter 11 Bankruptcy protection.

 After much legal wrangling between McCourt's lawyers and MLB lawyers in bankruptcy court, he reached a deal with the league to put the team up for sale.

-There were three final bidders for the team: Stan Kroenke, a St. Louis real-estate already owned the then-St. Louis Rams NFL football team, the Denver Nuggets NBA basketball team, the Colorado Avalanche NHL hockey team, and the English soccer club Arsenal; hedge fund manager Steven Cohen; and a group that originally included Todd Boehly and Mark Walter, the former president and current C.E.O. of Guggenheim Partners, a Chicago-based global financial services company, and former professional basketball player Earvin "Magic" Johnson Jr.
+There were three final bidders for the team: Stan Kroenke, a St. Louis real-estate developer already owned the then-St. Louis Rams NFL football team, the Denver Nuggets NBA basketball team, the Colorado Avalanche NHL hockey team, and the English soccer club Arsenal; hedge fund manager and future New York Mets owner Steve Cohen; and a group that originally included Todd Boehly and Mark Walter, the former president and current CEO of Guggenheim Partners, a Chicago-based global financial services company, and basketball hall of famer Magic Johnson.

-Guggenheim Baseball Management, which included Boehly, Walter and Johnson, was formed to acquire the team in March 2012 from McCourt.
+Guggenheim Baseball Management, which included Boehly, Walter, and Johnson, was formed to acquire the team in March 2012 from McCourt.

-On March 27, 2012 McCourt agreed to sell the team to Guggenheim Baseball Management for a record price of $2.15 billion, the highest ever paid for a professional sports team at the time.
+On March 27, 2012, McCourt agreed to sell the team to Guggenheim Baseball Management for a record price of $2.15 billion, the highest ever paid for a professional sports team at the time.
 McCourt separately sold the land surrounding the stadium for $150 million to the same group, while maintaining some economic interest in the property.
 According to Guggenheim Baseball Management, McCourt will have no control or influence over the land, but will profit from potential future development of it.
 Also, the new ownership will pay $14 million to rent the parking lots surrounding Dodger Stadium from an entity half-owned by McCourt.
 The sale officially closed on May 1, 2012, ending McCourt's turbulent period as Dodgers owner.